crt0o/sskj2json/README.md

 # Structure

-The product json file is structured as an array of objects which represent the entries from the dictionary.
+The product json file is structured as an array of objects which represent entries from the dictionary.
 They generally come in 2 forms:

 ## Ordinary entries